 The GÉANT Lambda service provides private, transparent 10 Gb/s wavelengths between GÉANT NRENs.
+(40 Gb/s wavelengths have been implemented in the backbone to support IP services, but to date no NREN has requested 40 Gb/s for GÉANT Lambda.)
 It is only available to NRENs connected to the GÉANT dark fibre cloud.